MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 ---
-title: Inventory to deliver end-to-end overview
+title: Overview of inventory to deliver end-to-end business process
 description: Learn about the end-to-end business process, from inventory to deliver.
 This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 12/08/2023 ms.topic: conceptual